nicholasBlits/FileDeletionScript/README.md

 # Project Description
-`ZipCleaner.sh' enters a directory of the user's choosing and removes all the zip files from it.
+`ZipCleaner.sh` enters a directory of the user's choosing and removes all the zip files from it.

 # Using the Program